 It is the Company's policy to comply with best corporate governance practices.
 The Company recognizes that effective governance is a fiduciary responsibility fundamental to its long-term success.
 The Board endeavors to foster a management culture based on effective checks and balances, proper procedures for managing risks attached to opportunities, and accountability towards stakeholders with regard to the policies pursued.
-The Company has been a member of the Association of Investment Companies, UK since January 2012.
+The Company was a member of the Association of Investment Companies, UK since January 2012.
 The Company has considered the principles and recommendations of the AIC Code of Corporate Governance (AIC Code) by reference to the AIC Corporate Governance Guide for Investment Companies (AIC Guide).
 The AIC Code, as explained by the AIC Guide, addresses all the principles set out in the UK Corporate Governance Code, as well as setting out additional principles and recommendations on issues that are of specific relevance to the Company.
 The Company complies with all the principles of the AIC Code of Corporate Governance except for the policy on tenure of directors and preparation of a viability statement.
 The Board concludes that the requirement of the AIC Code on tenure of directors is not relevant for the Company due to the fact that the Company is in the process of a disposal program which the Board presently anticipates that it would result in its winding up in the foreseeable future.
 Consequently, the Company does not believe that it would be appropriate or meaningful to produce a viability statement.
+The Company has not renewed its membership for the period beginning October 1, 2017.